nab143/CIM-642/final/ideas.md

 1) Upgrade midterm project (Glove Light):

-	The intent of the glove light is to use hand gestures to control different modes of light.
+	The purpose of the glove light is to use hand gestures to control different modes of light.

 	As of now, the glove light uses 5 flex sensors to control 5 basic red LED lights with one hand gesture.
 As the hand opens, the LEDs become brighter.
 As the hand closes, the LEDs dim to off.